-Maybe looking though the forum has brought back so many memories you feel the urge to share them in more than just a few lines.
+Maybe looking though the site has brought back so many memories you feel the urge to share them in more than just a few lines.
 Well, you could either just find a dark room to sit in and let them pass, or you could produce a longer contribution as a separate page.
 We welcome those longer contributions too in the next tab (below) Memory pages where there’s a huge amount of information on all aspects of the theatre from its foundation right through to its end.
 Memories specific to individual shows can be found within each show’s entry under Productions.

 Memory-Pages